Skip to content

 Holding the Ground, Not the Peace

 The situation in Ramadi mirrored the parallel fight unfolding in Fallujah: a ferocious urban battle where tactical gains came at immense cost, and enemy fighters simply melted back into the streets once the shooting stopped.
-Both cities exposed the inherent difficulty of counterinsurgency in dense urban terrain.
-You could clear a block, but could you hold it?
-You could kill insurgents, but could you keep more from rising?
-The Marines fought with unmatched grit—but even they couldn’t fundamentally alter the deeper strategic dilemma.

 The Long War Ahead